Introduction

 There is significant experience amongst AA members of successfully working with healthcare professionals.
 Some of these activities have been shared and are available in the Document Library and File Store.
 They include videos, Powerpoint presentations, documents, press releases and articles by Non-Alcoholic Trustees.

-These resources may not fit your requirements exactly but may form a basis that you can build upon.
-If members produce material which they feel has been successful please send any resources/documents produced to the Health Sub Committee at trustee.midlandsregion@gsogb.org.uk so we can share your experience.
+These resources can form a basis for you to build upon.
+If members produce material which they feel has been successful, please send it to the General Service Board, Health Sub Committee see Confidential Directory/ aainformation@gsogb.org.uk

 • Health video